GerNico/TnyNodeHell/README.md

  Solution
  ---------
  My solution contains two classes TinyNodeHell and ListNode.
 ListNode class is a pitiful class from the task.
  The other class is created in order to overcome problems made by ListNode.
 Moreover, TinyNodeHell allows to:
  * easily construct list ```static ListNode buildListNode(int... ints)```
  * insert number in the end of list ```static void addLast(int n, ListNode node)```
- * method printing the list ```static void printlnNode(ListNode node)```
+ * print the list ```static void printlnNode(ListNode node)```
- * method that adding lists according to the task ```static ListNode addTwoNumbers(ListNode l1, ListNode l2)```.
+ * add lists according to the task ```static ListNode addTwoNumbers(ListNode l1, ListNode l2)```
+ * check are the lists equal ```static boolean areEqual(ListNode node1, ListNode node2)```